peternguyen93/Music_Downloader/README.md

 - Addon Support Playing Musics or Videos With VLC
 - Support download video on youtube.com
 - Recommend use axel or curl to download video from youtube.com
+- Work on Windows, not support wget,curl,axel on windows, you can't only use basic downloader

 Example:
 - ex: